visit-dav/visit/src/doc/cli_manual/functions.rst

   EnableTool(toolIndex, activeFlag)

-toolIndex : type
+toolIndex : integer
     This is an integer that corresponds to an interactive tool.(Plane tool = 0, Line tool = 1, Plane tool = 2, Box tool = 3,Sphere tool = 4, Axis Restriction tool = 5)

-activeFlag : type
+activeFlag : integer
-    A value of 1 enables the tool while a value of 0 disables the tool.
+    An integer value of 1 enables the tool while a value of 0 disables the tool.

 **Description:**